 Монумент «Глобус», Steel monument in Penza, Russia.

-The monument was unveiled in December 1972 to mark 50 years since the formation of the Soviet Union.
-It was built at the intersection of Suvorov and Bekeshskaya streets as a symbol of this historical moment.
+The monument was unveiled in December 1972 to mark 50 years since the founding of the Soviet Union.
+It was erected at the corner of Suvorov and Bekeshskaya streets, which later became part of Friendship Square.

-The monument was designed and built by engineers from Penza's Research Institute of Chemical Engineering, without involvement from artists or architects.
-This is unusual for a structure of this scale and importance.
+The structure was designed and built entirely by engineers from Penza's Research Institute of Chemical Engineering, with no architects or artists involved.
+It is rare for a public monument of this size to be conceived and executed by a technical institute alone.

 The community of curious travelers